-The block has a main entrance to the front elevation, and an exit from the protected stairwell to the right of the main entrance.
-Both entrances have a door entry system with a fob reader installed.
-The main front entrance has a firefighter's override by use of a drop latch key.
+The block has a main entrance to the front elevation and a further exit located on the rear elevation.
+Both front and rear entrances have a door entry system with a fob reader installed.
+The front entrance has a firefighter's override by use of a drop latch key.
+There are two further exit doors from the community meeting rooms, one to the front and one to the rear of the building.